satoru-takeuchi/elkdat/README.md

 $
 ```

-You can use your own kernel again by the following commands.
+You can use your own kernel again.

 ```
 $ ./login